Trevohack/R0DDY/README.md

 ## Contribute

 * We welcome contributions to help enhance this tool!
-If you're interested in collaborating, feel free to reach out: .
+If you're interested in collaborating, feel free to reach out: [Discord Server](https://discord.gg/38uDGNGU) .
 Your support is appreciated!

 ---